 A Driving Force in Toilet Efficiency

 Over a 14-year period, competitive pressure and MaP testing have resulted in hundreds of high-performance, efficient 21st-century toilet fixture models being introduced into the marketplace, for which manufacturers must be given great credit!

 For example, in 2003, the average North American toilet MaP test score was 350 grams (about 12 ounces of solid waste).
-By 2017, the average MaP test score more than doubled to nearly 882 grams (over 31 ounces)!
+By 2017, the average MaP test score more than doubled to nearly 882 grams (over 31 ounces of solid waste)!